Pedecabra2377/RevivalOS/README.md

 # RevivalOS
 Custom Android ROM that aims to revive old phones.
 # What is this random code?
+Updates are here, and RevivalOS modded code, and more!
+# Warning!
-Please, do not steal this, you can get a copy but.
-Do not steal.
+Please, do not steal my code, thanks.